pleasantone/alarmevent/README.md

 	email	- send an e-mail message describing the event sms	- use Google Voice to send a SMS message twitter	- twitter direct message
-	boxcar	- boxcar push API for iOS devices
+	twidge	- old way to do twitter DMs

 Auxillary programs:

-If you wish to use Twitter DMs, you'll need to install twidge and install a twitter account.
+If you wish to use Twitter DMs, you'll need to create a twitter account and create API keys for this application, or install twidge and set it up.

 If you wish to use SMS, you'll need to set up a google voice account.

-If you wish to use Boxcar, you can use the APIs already configured in config.ini or create your own.

 ======= Configuration: